thepolicylab-projectportals/project-portal-theme/packages/project-portal-content-airtable/README.md

 A plugin for the `gatsby-theme-project-portal` to import Airtable data and structure them as `Project` and `Contact` as required by the theme.

+The theme handles linking the Project to its Contacts together.

 ## Options

 The plugin has the following options: